What is supervision?

 The following table shows the recommended minimum frequency of supervision according to case load:

-ASIS recommends that members retain a record of supervision and professional development.
+ASIS members need to retain a record of their supervision and continuing professional development on an on-going basis.

-While the minimum number of supervision sessions per year is 3, ASIS strongly recommends supervision beyond the minimum and recognises that the case load of members (and the supervision requirement) varies considerably between members.
+The minimum number of supervision sessions per year is 3.
+ASIS strongly recommends supervision beyond the minimum and recognises that the case load of members (and the supervision requirement) varies considerably between members.

 How to find a supervisor

-• have significant experience and knowledge of working in the field of sexology
+• Significant experience and knowledge of working in the field of sexology

-• have a good understanding of the role of supervisor
+• A good understanding of the role of supervisor

-• we recommend that Member-Practitioners choose supervisors who are knowledgeable about working with diverse client groups e.g. awareness of Gender, Sex and Relationship Diversity (GSRD), neurodiversity, racial and cultural differences, and trauma-informed practice
+• We recommend that members choose supervisors who are knowledgeable about working with diverse client groups e.g. awareness of Gender, Sex and Relationship Diversity (GSRD), neurodiversity, racial and cultural differences, and trauma-informed practice

 People you could approach might include your teachers and trainers or reputable practitioners working in your field.
-Someone trained in supervision (which is a modality in its own right) may be appropriate too, however, be aware that supervisors who do not work hands-on may not be supportive of, nor understand, hands-on work.
+Someone trained in supervision may be appropriate too, however, be aware that supervisors who do not have bodywork experience, may not be supportive of, nor understand, hands-on work (if the scope of your practice includes hands-on work).

 Types of supervision

 We recognise that ASIS members work in different ways so practitioners need to choose supervision options that best support their practice.
-Supervision may be in person or online, and can be provided by more than one supervisor and/or type of supervision.
-All of these are considered equally valid.
+Supervision may be in person or online, and can be provided by more than one supervisor and/or type of supervision, all of which are considered equally valid.

 Supervision options: